flintlib/arb/doc/source/arb.rst

     If *sinonly* is 1, only the sine is computed; if *sinonly* is 0 both the sine and cosine are computed.
+    To compute sin and cos, *alternating* should be 1.
+If *alternating* is 0, the hyperbolic sine is computed (this is currently only intended to be used together with *sinonly*).

 .. function:: int _arb_get_mpn_fixed_mod_log2(mp_ptr w, fmpz_t q, mp_limb_t * error, const arf_t x, mp_size_t wn)